achyuth4/OpenGPT-LLMStudio/README.md

 pip install -r requirements.txt
 ```

-## Run H2O LLM Studio GUI
+## Run AchyuthGPT LLM Studio GUI

-You can start H2O LLM Studio using the following command:
+You can start AchyuthGPT LLM Studio using the following command:

 ```bash
 make wave
 ```

-This command will start the [H2O wave](https://github.com/h2oai/wave) server and app.
+This command will start the [AchyuthGPT wave](https://github.com/h2oai/wave) server and app.
 Navigate to <http://localhost:10101/> (we recommend using Chrome) to access H2O LLM Studio and start fine-tuning your models!

 If you are running H2O LLM Studio with a custom environment other than Pipenv, you need to start the app as follows: